cole-ruehle/6.104/pset1.md

  requires: employee is not already in an active session
  effects: creates a new active Session with current time as startTime

-endSession(sessionId: String, endTime: DateTime?): (session: Session)
+endSession(sessionId: String, endTime: DateTime): (session: Session)
  requires: session is active and belongs to the employee
- effects: sets endTime (default: now), marks session as completed
+ effects: sets endTime, marks session as completed

 autoEndSessions(currentTime: DateTime, maxDuration: Duration)
  effects: for any active session exceeding maxDuration, sets endTime to currentTime, marks as auto-ended

-getSessions(employee: Employee, project: Project?): (sessions: Set<Session>)
+getSessions(employee: Employee, project: Project?): (sessions: Set(Session))
  effects: returns all sessions for the employee, optionally filtered by project

 **notes**